-Murray Goulburn chief executive Ari Mervis thanked Rochester employees for their significant contribution to the company.
+Murray Goulburn chief executive officer Ari Mervis thanked Rochester employees for their significant contribution to the company.

-‘‘The decision to close the Rochester site was difficult to make, however a necessary step on the journey to ensure the competitiveness of MG,’’ he said.
+‘‘The decision to close the Rochester site was difficult to make, however a necessary step on the journey to ensure the competitiveness of MG,’’ Mr Mervis said.

-The company announced Rochester was closing in May, in an attempt to create efficiencies following an exodus of suppliers.
+The company announced the Rochester factory was closing last May in an attempt to create efficiencies following an exodus of suppliers.

 Canadian company Saputo proposes to buy Murray Goulburn, subject to regulatory and shareholder approval, but the company says the Rochester closure will stand.

-Milk supply from Rochester region has transferred to Murray Goulburn’s Cobram factory along with the manufacturing of many cheese products previously produced at Rochester, while whey powder production at Rochester will move in time to its Leongatha site.
+Milk supply from the Rochester region has transferred to Murray Goulburn’s Cobram factory along with the manufacturing of many cheese products previously produced at Rochester, while whey powder production at Rochester will move in time to its Leongatha site.

 The Rochester site was acquired as part of the merger with the Rochester Butter and Canning Company in 1963.

-Campaspe Shire councillor Leigh Wilson said there had been some interest from outside businesses in the site, but nothing was yet firm.
+Campaspe Shire’s Cr Leigh Wilson said there had been some interest from outside businesses in the site, but nothing was yet firm.

 Asked about the mood in the town on the last day, Cr Wilson said it was a sad moment, but most people were just glad to see it over with and they wanted to move on.

 ‘‘We are a resilient community.
 We will survive,’’ he said.